grain-lang/grain-language-server/README.md

-# Editor extensions support for Grain
+# Editor extension support for Grain

 Grain has a standard LSP implementation built into the compiler.